 - Define Borland C++ Builder:

 - Use Builder.
-BCB is an abbreviation used to refer to Borland's C++ Builder, an integrated development for C++.Relevant links: http://www.borland.com/downloads/download_cbuilder.html - Download page bits per second abbreviation.
+BCB is an abbreviation used to refer to Borland's C++ Builder, an integrated development for C++.Relevant links: http://www.borland.com/downloads/download_cbuilder.html - Download page bits per second meaning.